bigskysoftware/htmx/www/content/docs.md

 Note that htmx fires a `htmx:xhr:progress` event periodically based on the standard `progress` event during upload, which you can hook into to show the progress of the upload.

-##### File Upload and Binary Files {#files}
+##### File Inputs {#files}

-When using server-side error handling with forms that include both primitive values and binary files, the binary file data is lost during the form's return with error messages.
-Consequently, users are required to re-upload the binary file, resulting in a less user-friendly experience.
+When using server-side error handling and validation with forms that include both primitive values and file inputs, the file input's value is lost when the form returns with error messages.
+Consequently, users are required to re-upload the file, resulting in a less user-friendly experience.

-To overcome the problem of losing binary file data during form error handling, you can adopt the following approach:
+To overcome the problem of losing file input value in simple cases, you can adopt the following approach:

 Before: